apollo

 Medicinal Benefits

-Tecentriq 840 mg Injection 14 ml contains Atezolizumab, which is used in the treatment of different types of cancers.
+Tecentriq 840 mg Injection contains Atezolizumab, which is used in the treatment of different types of cancers.
 It works by inhibiting the action of a programmed death ligand receptor-1 (PD-L1) that causes the multiplication of cancer cells.
 This helps stop the abnormal growth of cancer cells and thus reduce the further spread to other body parts.

 Storage